SFPC/sfpc.github.io/poetichardware.md

 - 50% refund after 10 days, until the first day of class
 - No refunds can be given after the first day of class

-### How do I apply?
-Applications is now open.

-We will be accepting up to 15 students on a rolling basis.
-We will respond to your application within 5 days of submission.
-Rolling admissions means there are fewer and fewer slots the longer you wait, so if you’re interested in the program get your application in early!

-​​
-​​